VirtualBrainLab/vbl-docs/source/pinpoint/development.md

 #### Remote Build and Load Paths

-Addressables should be built to the remote build and load paths, which should point to `ServerData` and `http://data.virtualbrainlab.org/NPTraj/[BuildTarget]` respectively.
+Addressables should be built to the remote build and load paths, which should point to `ServerData` and `http://data.virtualbrainlab.org/NPTraj/version/[BuildTarget]` respectively.
 These can be modified in the Addressables Profiles window.

+We use a versioning system for Addressable builds to avoid over-writing guid values by accident.
+Each new Addressables build should target a new version number.

 ### WebGL